-As you can see, when a strategy is broken down into manageable goals, the task can seem a lot easier to tackle.
+As you can see, when a strategy broken down into manageable goals.
+The task can seem a lot easier to tackle.
 More importantly, this is likely to increase the chance of reaching these same objectives.

 Budgeting is ignored far too frequently and then this is often the downfall of failed projects in the Blockchain space.
 Indeed, you may not like the mathematical or financial side of the project but staying on top of this aspect is always critical.

 That being said, the PR and marketing plan should only incorporate finances pertaining to promotional efforts.
 In this respect, you should have an advertising budget as well as a list of expected costs related to PR for the coming year(s).
-Furthermore, there should be a clear outline as to where this finance will come from and how the costs of running the project will be covered by income.
+Furthermore, there should be a clear outline as to where this finance will come from.
+How the costs of running the project will be covered by income.

-While many of these aspects are considered boring and rather painful, the truth is, it is always better to address such issues instead of waiting for a time when the absence of this information (or money) leaves you wishing that you did this right the first time around.
+While many of these aspects considered boring and rather painful, the truth is.
+It is always better to address such issues instead of waiting for a time when the absence of this information (or money) leaves you wishing that you did this right the first time around.

 While planning is essential and every step is equally important, there is simply no substitute for action.
-That is to say, you need to stick to this plan and carry out every priority outlined in a marketing strategy.
-Most often, the specific details within this plan will change as you progress but this is fully expected in order to achieve the overall objective for a Blockchain or cryptocurrency project.
+That is to say, you need to stick to this plan.
+Carry out every priority outlined in a marketing strategy.
+Most often, the specific details within this plan will change as you progress.
+But this fully expected in order to achieve the overall objective for a Blockchain or cryptocurrency project.